-Switzerland and the EU had a bilateral mutual recognition agreement (MRA) on conformity assessment, which entered into force in 2002, but ceased to be enforced on 26 May 2021.
+Switzerland and the EU had a bilateral mutual recognition agreement (MRA) on conformity assessment, which entered into force in 2002, but ceased to be enforced on May 26, 2021.
 Currently, Switzerland unilaterally recognizes EU certificates of conformity for medical devices.
 Labeling and CE marking requirements for medical devices placed on the Swiss market must follow EU CE labeling requirements.
 To place a product on the Swiss market as an economic operator located outside of Switzerland, manufacturers, distributors, and importers must have a Swiss authorized representative ("CH-REP").
 Product labeling should include the CH-REP name and address to show compliance.
-MDD/AIMDD devices placed on the market before the certificate expiration date or by May 26, 2024, whichever occurs sooner.
-These devices will continue to be available on the market until May 26, 2025.
-We have engaged a CH-REP and, because we placed Barostim on the market prior to expiration of our AIMDD CE Mark, the devices may continue to be sold in Switzerland through 2023.
+MDD/AIMDD devices with certificates issued by EU-recognized Notified Bodies will continue to be valid until December 31, 2027.
+We have engaged a CH-REP and the devices may continue to be sold in Switzerland through 2027.